Shyam-Sunder/jquery_some_function/README.md

 }
 });
 - Shorthand ajax methods: They comprise of simply the wrapper function that call $.ajax() with certain parameters already set.
 - $.getJSON(): this is a special type of shorthand function which is used to accept the url to which the requests are sent.
-Also optional data and optional callback functions are possible in such functions.
+Also optional data and optional callback functions are possible in such functions